borenstein-lab/MIMOSA2shiny/docs/index.md

 4) For significant metabolites, decompose the overall model fit from step 3 into the contributions from each taxon, identifying specific taxa that explain variation in each metabolite.

+For more on each of these steps, see [What Does A MIMOSA2 Analysis Do?](analysis_description.html).